 What were your main sources of inspiration?

 The ToiletPaper magazine: they often use food-related still lifes and this is artistically stimulating.
 They create a mood, based on surrealist images, and transform food into an identity.
 Erwin Olaf, an artist-photographer who has carried out research into still lifes in photography by studying figures such as Jan Weenix, a painter of the 1700s.

 Can you tell us more about the selection process of your photographic elements?

 Right from the start, I wanted to put the spotlight on certain animals, the ones which are generally associated with the food industry.
 I carried out lengthy research into their selection, mainly with regard to miniature models.
 I wanted them to be as realistic as possible, without looking like plastic, and accurately detailed, so my selection process took place principally in toyshops.

 Did you encounter any difficulties in the preparation and execution of your project?

 Yes, when I was unable to find a satisfactory light that was neither too hard nor too soft.
 The elements I chose also presented problems since I had to check them as I proceeded: milk, plasticine eggs, cheese, and bacon.

 Does this particular work end here or do you think it will have a follow-up?

 Yes, I believe it is now complete.
 At the moment, I have no interest in further pursuing my research into the man-animal relationship.
 I do not, however, exclude the possibility of doing other still life projects in the future, focused on topics more closely associated with people and society.

-Ritratti industriali by Federica Cogo are part of the Alidem collection, an Italian Milan-based gallery representing different photographers.
-Alidem's collection is constantly developed and extended, in collaboration with curators, critics and business professionals.
+Ritratti industriali by Federica Cogo is part of the Alidem collection, an Italian Milan-based gallery representing different photographers.
+Alidem's collection is constantly developed and extended, in collaboration with curators, critics, and business professionals.